hriprsd/pr-web-app-ion/README.md

-# pr-web-app-ion
+# packer
-This repo holds packer code for building Custom Images
+Repo to hold packer templates to build customized AMIs for DevOps project